galvanic/adversML/README.md

 2. modify `parameter_ranges` and check the values in `fixed_parameters`, especially the `dataset_filename` key, in the `main` function of **main.py**.

+  - `parameter_ranges` is a list of 3-tuples:

+    - the name of the key: the name of the index column in the dataframe, a shorter value will make it easier to manipulate
-  - `parameter_ranges` is a list of 2-tuples, where the first value is the key, a dimension along which the experiment varies.
+    - the key, a dimension along which the experiment varies
+    - the values varied for the experiment

     For example, you can have one experiment using the adaline classifier and another using the logistic regression classifier.
 You would express that as:

     ```python
     parameter_ranges = [
+        ('classifier',                            ## the name
+            ('classifier', 'type'),               ## the key
-        ('classifier', ['adaline', 'logistic regression']),
+            ['adaline', 'logistic regression']),  ## the values
     ]
     ```

-    Where `['adaline', 'logistic regression']` is a list of the values that `'classifier'` can take.
+    Where `['adaline', 'logistic regression']` is a list of the values that `classifier` can take.

     A more general example:

     ```python
     parameter_ranges = [
+        ('classifier',
+            ('classifier', 'type'),
-        ('classifier', ['adaline', 'logistic regression', 'naive bayes']),
+            ['adaline', 'logistic regression', 'naive bayes']),
+        ('attack',
+            ('attack', 'type'),
-        ('attack', ['dictionary', 'focussed', 'empty', 'none']),
+            ['dictionary', 'focussed', 'empty', 'none']),
+        ('% poisoned',
+            ('attack', 'parameters', 'percentage_samples_poisoned'),
-        (('attack_parameters', 'percentage_samples_poisoned'), [.0, .1, .2, .5]),
+            [.0, .1, .2, .5]),
+        ('repetition',
+            'repetition',
-        ('repetition', range(1, 20+1)),
+            range(1, 20+1)),
     ]
     ```

-    The order of the key, value 2-tuples counts, as that is the order the columns will be in the DataFrame results (but the order can then be changed).
+    The order of the (name, key, values) 3-tuples counts, as that is the order the columns will be in the DataFrame results (but the order can then be changed).

   - `fixed_parameters` is a dictionary with default values for the experiment.
     For example, it specifies the filename of the dataset to use.

-    Here's a full example:
+    Here is a full example:

     ```python
     fixed_parameters = {
+        'dataset': 'trec2007',
         'dataset_filename': 'trec2007-1607201347',
         'label_type': {
             'ham_label': -1,
             'spam_label': 1,
         },
+        'classifier': {
+            'type': None,
             'training_parameters': {},
             'testing_parameters': {},
-        'attack_parameters': {},
+        },
+        'attack': {
-        'attack': None,
+            'type': None,
+            'parameters': {},
+        },
     }
     ```